Excursions from jaisalmer

 Jaisalmer are no less than Jaisalmer when it comes to splendor.
 Want to loose yourself in the desert, come to Sam Sand dunes.
 Stay in the camp in solitude and just look at the sun setting behind the horizon.
 Or else you can also opt for Khuri sand dunes if you want yourself to get pampered by Rajasthani hospitality.
 Listen to local folk music and enjoy authentic Rajasthani cuisine.
 Visit Lodurva, the ancient capital of the Bhattis and appreciate the Dilwara style paintings scattered all around the ruins.

 Sam Sand Dunes, 42 away km from Jaisalmer, is the most popular excursion to see the total sandy bush less desert.
-It has a truly glorious stretch of sweeping sand dunes.
+It has a truly glorious stretch of sweeping.

 It is located on the junction of Jodhpur, Jaisalmer and Bikaner Road.
-It is on route to Jaisalmer and is also a fort town though the fort is not of the dimensions of Jaisalmer.
+It is on route to Jaisalmer and is also a fort town though the fort is not of the dimensions.

 Barmer is a desert town just 153 kms from Jaisalmer and has fortresses to boast off.
 This place is primarily famous for its woodcarving, furniture and interiors, carpets.